partofaplan/cafe-lean/README.md

   - Can vote only during Voting phase (3 votes per participant).
   - See the current phase and countdown.

+### Timer Enhancements
+- When a timer reaches zero, admins receive an on-screen prompt with contextual actions:
+  - Create: +1 minute & resume, or advance to Voting.
+  - Voting: +1 minute & resume, or proceed to select a topic for discussion.
+  - Discuss: +1 minute & resume, or complete the topic and pick another.
+- Admin can pause and resume any phase.

+### Persistence
+- Meetings and timers persist to `data/state.json` on the server.
+- In Docker/Kubernetes, mount `/app/data` to keep state across restarts.

+## Helm (Kubernetes)

 ## Helm (Kubernetes)

 This repo includes a Helm chart for deploying with Traefik Ingress and an sslip.io endpoint.